 One of the prayer experiments was conducted on women at an in vitro fertilization clinic in Korea.
 Half of the women were randomly selected to have believers from the United States, Canada, or Australia praying for them.
 Those interceding were given photographs of the hopeful mothers, though neither they nor their caregivers knew about the study.

-A separate study, led by Dr. Mitchell Krucoff of Duke University, was conducted on a group of 150 cardiac patients scheduled for angioplasty.
-His research appears in the current issue of American Heart Journal.
+A separate study, also a DOUBLE BLIND study, led by Dr. Mitchell Krucoff of Duke University, was conducted on a group of 150 cardiac patients scheduled for angioplasty.
+His research appeared in the November 2001 issue of American Heart Journal.
 The study found that those receiving "off-site" intercessory prayer-again, without their knowledge-had fewer complications than any other group, including those who received other in person "complementary therapies" (guided imagery, stress relaxation, or healing touch) before surgery.

 While believers already appreciate the benefits and influence of prayer, too many scientists remain committed to a rigid materialism that denies any role for divine intervention.
 Studies like these may not allow the medical community to fully understand the workings of a sovereign God and His healing touch, but they make it harder for them to deny His power.